 - Set on a private peninsula and surrounded by 2km of pristine sands

-- Complimentary water activites include water skiing, kayaks, snorkelling and paddle boarding
+- Complimentary water activities include water skiing, kayaks, snorkelling and paddle boarding

 - Kayak through the mangroves of the resort’s 60 acre private peninsula